OpenVoiceOS/community-docs/docs/330-contributing.md

 First of all, if you're just starting out and want to contribute documentation or localization PRs, don't sweat it if you don't have OVOS running.
 We're happy to help with testing those.
 If you'd like to run it yourself and confirm things work as you expect, read on.

+The easiest way to get OVOS running on any given Linux system is to use [ovos-installer.](https://github.com/openvoiceos/ovos-installer)

-OVOS has a [reference setup for Docker](https://github.com/OpenVoiceOS/ovos-docker) that will run on any platform and architecture that uses Docker - Linux, Mac OS, and Windows with WSL2.
-If you're comfortable with Docker, this is the fastest and easiest way to get OVOS running locally to contribute back.
-(Yes, it also works with Podman!)
+OVOS also has a [reference setup for Docker](https://github.com/OpenVoiceOS/ovos-docker) that will run on any platform and architecture that uses Docker - Linux, Mac OS, and Windows with WSL2. (and yes it works with Podman too!)

 If you have a spare Raspberry Pi with a microphone/speaker available, OVOS maintains [a ready-to-use image](https://openvoiceos.github.io/community-docs/qs_intro/#rasberry-pi-os-latest-images) for that platform.
 It is currently not fully tested on the Pi 5.

 Raspberry Pi also supports GUI skills (that means if you have a screen attached to your Pi, you can run skills that have a graphical interface), which are written in Qt.
 If you're a Qt developer, we'd love to have your help!

-The easiest way to get OVOS running on any given Linux system is to use [ovos-installer](https://github.com/openvoiceos/ovos-installer).

 The most up-to-date information on running OVOS can be found [in our community docs](https://openvoiceos.github.io/community-docs/qs_intro/).